JeffTerrell/Guitar-Alternate-Tunings/README.md

 * If needed, download and install .NET 5 here: https://dotnet.microsoft.com/en-us/download/dotnet/5.0
 * From a terminal, navigate to a directory of your choosing and use the "Git clone" command to copy the repository from this address (https://github.com/JeffTerrell/Guitar-Alternate-Tunings).
 Navigate to the sub directory "GuitarTunings" of the cloned main directory on your local machine.
-* From the same directory "GuitarTunings", enter the following commands individually:
+* From the same directory "GuitarTunings", enter the following command:
   - _dotnet tool install --global dotnet-ef --version 3.0.0_
 * From the same directory "GuitarTunings", create a new file called .appsettings.json.
 * Open this file with a code editor and add the following: